Types of tobacco: Shade tobacco

-Thuoc lao

-Thuoc lao is a type of tobacco derived from the nicotine-rich Nicotiana rustica, grown exclusively in Vietnam and is often smoked by Vietnamese rice farmers.

-It is most commonly smoked after a meal on a full stomach to aid in digestion, or along with green tea or local beer (most commonly the cheap "bia hơi").
-A "hit" of thuoc lao is followed by a flood of nicotine to the bloodstream inducing strong dizziness that last several seconds.
-Even heavy smokers have had trouble with the intense volume of smoke and the side effects include nausea and vomiting.

 Type 22

-Type 22 tobacco is a classification of United States tobacco product as defined by the U. S. Department of Agriculture, effective date November 7, 1986.
-The definition states that type 22 tobacco is a type of dark fire-cured tobacco, known as Eastern District fire-cured, produced principally in a section east of the Tennessee River in southern Kentucky and northern Tennessee.
-Most type 22 tobacco in northern Tennessee is grown in Robertson and Montgomery counties in Middle Tennessee.
+'Type 22' tobacco is a classification of United States tobacco product as defined by the U. S. Department of Agriculture, effective date November 7, 1986.
+The definition states that 'Type 22' tobacco is a type of dark, fire-cured tobacco, known as Eastern District fire-cured, produced principally in a section east of the Tennessee River in southern Kentucky and northern Tennessee.
+Most 'Type 22' tobacco in northern Tennessee is grown in Robertson and Montgomery Counties in Middle Tennessee.
 Its principal use is in the manufacture of chewing tobacco.

+Type 22 is harvested, stripped and hung inside curing barns and a fire is set to provide optimum conditions for curing the product for sale.
+Incidentally, several barns are lost to fire each year, usually representing a substantial loss for the grower.

 White Burley

-White Burley, similar to Burley tobacco, is the main component in chewing tobacco, American blend pipe tobacco, and American-style cigarettes.
+White burley, similar to burley tobacco, is the main component in chewing tobacco, American blend pipe tobacco, and American-style cigarettes.